leesweqq/car_chase_robot_RL/README.md

 # Car Reinforcement Learning Training

-This project uses various reinforcement learning algorithms (such as PPO, SAC, A2C) for training, utilizing the PyBullet simulation environment.
-The goal is to train a simulated car to autonomously move and successfully navigate to the R2D2 location.
+This project leverages Stable-Baselines3 to implement reinforcement learning algorithms such as PPO, SAC, and A2C.
+Combined with the PyBullet simulation environment, the aim is to train a virtual car to autonomously navigate and reach the designated R2D2 target location.

 The car and r2d2 in the PyBullet simulation environment: